lamini-ai/lamini-ai.github.io/docs/API_v2/data_pairs.md

 ## Endpoint Documentation: `/v2/lamini/data_pairs`

-This endpoint allows you to make a POST request to send input/output pairs to the LaminiTest model for processing.
+This endpoint allows you to make a POST request to send input/output pairs to use during RAG (retreival augmented generation).
+For training, see `/v2/lamini/train`.
 If you would like to send an input list, please see /v2/lamini/data.

 ### Request